yasio/en/api/reference/cpp/ibstream-class.md

 ## <a name="seek"></a> ibstream_view::seek

-Returns the number of bytes in the stream.
+Moves the read position in a stream.

 ```cpp
 ptrdiff_t seek(ptrdiff_t offset, int whence);